ryanpitts/python-scraping-primer/README.md

 # Web Scraping with Python: A Primer

 Web scraping is the process of grabbing data from the internet, turning structured or semi-structured data on a web page into clean data you can use for analysis.

+For this one-hour workshop at NICAR 2019, we'll (do our best to) work through these three scripts to turn you into a scraping pro:

+* scraper-0: A super simple example to illustrate the basics, getting data from a single table in a file we've stored locally.
+* scraper-1: A slightly more complex example that fetches real data (in this case, court hearings) that we might want to get from the web.
+If we don't have a strong internet connection, we have a backup copy of the page stored locally.
+* scraper-2: An example that adds one more step of complexity, scraping a dataset (FDA warnings) that's broken across multiple web pages.

 ## Best practices